MicrochipTech/RN487x-BM7x-Firmware-Upgrade-using-Host-MCU/README.md

 </p>

 ## DFU Demo Application

+* NOTE: The stand alone demo application is attached as a zipped folder in the repository.

    The embedded MPlabx application is created that implements the firmware update in the RN4870/1 and BM70/71 PICtail board using the host MCU which follows the device firmware update protocol.
 The Explorer 16/32 development Board with the PIC32MX795F512L is used as the host MCU.

    The DFU Demo application project runs on supported Microchip development hardware noted in the Hardware Combinations section below.
 Pre-generated hex file for PIC32 ‘DFU_Demo.X.production.hex’ is available in the ‘\Applications\DFU_Demo\Precompiled_HEX’ folder.